Ninja4Panda/My-Website/README.md

 # My-Website
-A Website that I created for portfolio using pure javascript and expresjs
+A Website that I created using pure javascript and expresjs

 ## **Security Concerns**
 - [ ] Implement Content Security Policy(CSP)